fabianimarco98/in-silico-cutin-synthase-stabilization/README.md

 # Computational Redesign of Cutinase for Enhanced Thermostability

+This repository documents a self-driven project focused on improving the thermostability of a cutinase enzyme.
+It serves as a computational continuation of my largely experimental Master's thesis, initiated to personally deepen my skills in bioinformatics and protein design.

-This repository documents the *in silico* workflow to improve the thermostability of a cutinase enzyme, starting from a structure predicted by AlphaFold3.
-The goal is to identify key point mutations for future experimental validation, building upon work from a Master's thesis project.
+The workflow begins with a structure predicted by AlphaFold3 and aims to identify key point mutations for future experimental validation.

 ## Project Goal